-First time, first year, and transfer students are eligible to begin working on the first day of classes during fall semester.
+First time, first year, and transfer students are eligible to work on the first day of classes during the semester in which they are enrolled.
 Any student who would like to begin working prior to the first day of classes will need to be approved by the Student Employment Coordinator.
 If an approval has been made for a student to begin working prior to the first day of classes, they can begin as early as the week prior to the first day of classes.